About Us

 History

 A disastrous fire at Uyvari's Resort in August 1946 stimulated a group of dedicated Wind Lake residents to form a volunteer fire company.
 The first ever organizational meeting was held on June 17, 1947.
 The first piece of equipment was purchased the same year for 450 dollars and was dubbed "Old Sparky".
-On April 17th of the next year, the groundbreaking for our first fire station was commenced with land donated by Oliver Hoganson.
+On April 17th of the next year, the groundbreaking for the first fire station was commenced with land donated by Oliver Hoganson.

 Elroy Schultz, LODD